usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-grading.md

 ## Project Code Review

 Once you have credit for project functionality, you should start the code review process.
-We use one-on-one code reviews with the instructor to evaluate your project design.
+We use code reviews with the instructor to evaluate your project design.
 We will be looking for the following when reviewing your code:

   - Your code should follow proper code style and naming conventions.
   - Your code should have no warnings.